Brian Norman Jr.

-Brian Norman Jr. (born November 23, 2000) is an American professional boxer, who has held the World Boxing Organization (WBO) welterweight title since August 2024.
+Brian Norman Jr. (born November 23, 2000) is an American professional boxer, who held the World Boxing Organization (WBO) welterweight title from 2024 to 2025.

 Early life

 Norman was born in Decatur, Georgia on November 23, 2000.
 He began training boxing as his father, Brian Norman Sr. is a long time boxing enthusiast and professional boxer.

 Professional career

 Early career

 Norman made his debut at the age of 17, in Houston, Texas, stopping Kire Lucas.
 His next 12 bouts all took place in Mexico.
 All but two ended inside the distance, with one going the 4-round distance and the other ended in a no contest in round 1.
 In September 2018, Norman delivered a powerful body shot to Dario Medina, stunning him within the first minute of their fight.
 The fight took place under Now Boxing Promotions.
 He was scheduled to make his debut on a ShoBox: The New Generation card on March 13, 2020 at the Grand Casino Hinckley in Hinckley, Minnesota.
 Norman fought Flavio Rodriguez (9-1-1, 7 KOs) in an 8-round welterweight bout.
 The card was primarily promoted by Salita Promotions.
 Norman secured victory through a technical unanimous decision after Rodriguez sustained a cut in the early stages of the seventh round, rendering him unable to continue.
 After seven completed rounds, the judges scored the fight 68–65, 68–85 and 69–64 for Norman.
 Fans were barred from attending the event as a precautionary measure to mitigate the spread of the coronavirus.
 On October 17, Norman faced off against Juan Rodriguez, achieving a knockout in the first round at the Manual Airtime Community Center Theatre in Miami, Florida.
 With the win, Norman improved to 18-0 1 NC, 15 knockouts.
 On March 10, 2021, Norman appeared on a non-televised undercard at the Mohegan Sun Arena in Uncasville, Connecticut.
 He won following a fifth-round knockout of Benjamin Whitaker (15-5, 3 KOs).
 The stoppage occurred at 1:56 of the fifth round.
-Norman was due to fight gatekeeper Todd Manuel on April 10, 2021 at the Buckhead Fight Club in Norman’s hometown of Atlanta, Georgia.
+Norman was due to fight gatekeeper Todd Manuel on April 10, 2021 at the Buckhead Fight Club in Norman's hometown of Atlanta, Georgia.
 On the day prior to the fight, Augustine Maurus replaced Manuel, who withdrew without providing a reason.
 Norman won by TKO in the fourth round.
 His next win came on August 14 at World Congress Center in Atlanta.
 Norman knocked Demian Fernandez down twice before the fight was halted in the first round.